azoth-lang/azoth.language.reference/src/case-declarations.md

 A class or trait can be subtyped with a class, trait, or object declaration.
 However for simplicity and because of the expected use case, a case declaration can only result in an object or class declaration.
 In a case declaration, the containing class name is implicit.
 Any record parameters are listed after the case name.
-Parameters to the base initializer are separated from the name with a colon and listed in parenthesis.
 Traits and members can still be optionally declared or omitted the same as an object declaration.
 When the case generates a class, it inherit from the containing class (e.g. `inherits` rather than `:`).
 To override this, list the containing type as a supertype in the traits list.